Where to Stay in New York: A First Timers Guide (2025)

 • It’s very crowded and loud.
 Times Square is arguably the most famous spot in New York City.
 The crowds there can be overwhelming at times.

 • It’s expensive.
-Being such an iconic place, the hotels and restaurants in the Times Square area tend to be on the more expensive side.
+Because Times Square is such an iconic place, the hotels and restaurants in the Times Square area tend to be on the more expensive side.

 • The food options aren’t the best.
 Many of the food options in Times Square are American chain restaurants and honestly, they’re not great!
 Sure, you can still easily walk to some better options, but it might not always be the most convenient.